witrac/iot-embeddedc/README.md

 Publishing events
 ------------------

-Events can be published by using
+Events can be published by using the function publishEvent.
+The parameters to the function are:

 -   eventType - Type of event to be published e.g status, gps
 -   eventFormat - Format of the event e.g json